 Occasionally, one of the family units would drive ahead, and rent a storage facility and unload his trailer in it for a restocking place.
 He would then drive back and refill and drive till he caught up with the travelers and join the trek.
 It was not uncommon for a family unit to settle down for a year, in a small town to allow kids to go to school or be born.
 After the year, the family would pack all their belonging in a storage facility and catch up to the travelers.
 It is a know fact that many of the stored goods were never seen again.
 There were storage units filled with furs and silks, furniture, and trunks of memorabilia that were never reclaimed.

 I am the youngest of four siblings, Catherine, Molly, Jim and me, Allen.
-Our father John, from Scotland, and mother Catherine, from Ireland, came to this country for health reasons.
-You see in 1915, a Scot did not marry an Irish girl.
+Our father John, from Ireland, and mother Catherine, from Scotland, came to this country for health reasons.
+You see in 1915, a Irish boyt did not marry an Scottish lass.
 So, here we were, making a living the only way we knew how.